Setting Up Invoice Formats

 Include Column Header Row

 : If you select this option, there will be a header row before the section of the invoice spreadsheet that contains the standard rows.
-There will be one standard row header for each invoice spreadsheet.
+There will be 1 standard row header for each invoice spreadsheet.

 For single-row format, the standard rows follow the standard row header, and the standard rows are contiguous in the invoice spreadsheet.
-There is one standard row for each invoice included in the invoice spreadsheet.
+There is 1 standard row for each invoice included in the invoice spreadsheet.

 Column